The Italian Register of Resident Population

 You leave Italy permanently

-- You wish to set up your “domicile” (domicilio) – for practical effects that, even if your habitual abode remains at the original address you wish to appoint another address as centre of vital interests e.g to receive correspondence, health services etc.
+You wish to set up your “domicile” (domicilio) – for practical effects such that, even if your habitual abode remains at the original address you wish to appoint another address as centre of vital interests e.g to receive correspondence, health services etc.

 You have a child born in Italy (they must be registered too)